-12. Stree Evam Maithoon Sadvritta

-In Ayurveda it includes ethical principles and codes concerning treatment of women and sexual relations.

-These standards stress respect, understanding, and accountability, embodying comprehensive perspective of health in Ayurveda.
+12. Stree Evam Maithoon Sadvritta: In Ayurveda includes the ethical principles and codes concerning the treatment of women and sexual relations.
+These standards stress respect, understanding, and accountability, embodying the comprehensive perspective of health in Ayurveda.

-Key Aspects of Stree Evam Maithoon Sadvritta
+Key aspects of Stree Evam Maithoon Sadvritta:

-- A) Avoid having sexual relations with impure women, those unattractive in appearance, women who demonstrate bad behavior, women involved in illegal activities, or women afflicted by any disease.
-This may result in loss of semen and an increase in Vata dosha. - B) Do not form an attachment to a woman who does not harbor feelings of love for you. - C) Attachment or desire or even marrying another person. - D) Do not engage in inappropriate sexual practices such as oral sex or sex with animals.
-Such activities can lead to sexually transmitted diseases like syphilis. - E) Sexual activities are forbidden near slaughterhouses, at four-way intersections, and in slaughterhouse courtyards. - F) Sexual activity during early mornings and evenings is banned as it heightens Vata and Pitta doshas.
-Avoid sexual intercourse without application of aphrodisiacs.
-Those under influence of drugs, whether lacking or possessing strong libido, experience issues with desire and erection. - G) Sexual intercourse should not occur on an empty stomach or immediately after a heavy meal and must take place in complete privacy.
+A) Avoid having sexual relations with impure women, those unattractive in appearance, women who demonstrate bad behaviour, women involved in illegal activities, or women afflicted by any disease.
+This may result in loss of semen and an increase in Vata Dosha.

+B) Do not form an attachment to a woman who does not harbour feelings of love for you.

+C) Attachment or desire or even marrying another person.

+D) Do not engage in inappropriate sexual practices such as oral sex or sex with animals.

+Such activities can lead to sexually transmitted diseases like syphilis.

+E) Sexual activities are forbidden near slaughterhouses, at four-way intersections, and in slaughterhouse courtyards.

+F) Sexual activity during early mornings and evenings is banned as it heightens Vata and Pitta Doshas.
+Avoid sexual intercourse without the application of aphrodisiacs.
+Those under the influence of drugs, whether lacking or possessing strong libido, experience issues with desire and erection.

+G) Sexual intercourse should not occur on an empty stomach or immediately after a heavy meal and must take place in complete privacy.